aayushjaimani1/aayushjaimani1/README.md

 # 💫 About Me:
-Studying Computer Science at VIT Bhopal<br>Always ready to explore and learn.
+Studying Computer Science at VIT Bhopal<br>Always ready to explore and learn

 # 💻 Tech Stack: